april19ai/psymol/README.md

     - `url`, the substance page in PsychonautWiki
     - `class0`, `class1`, `class2`, up to three "psychoactive" classes.

-    The classes are values such as "Psychedelics", "Sedative", and are described later in this file.
+    The classes are values such as "Psychedelics", "Sedative", and are described below.

 2. We manually removed the following records: